switchboard-xyz/switchboard-v2-example/README.md

 ## Create Aggregator from JSON

-Create a new aggregator account from a JSON definition file
+Create a new aggregator account from a JSON definition file.

 ```
 USAGE